mmcdermott/disease-modeling/README.md

         This is a netlogo, agent-based implementation of the Hill Model [1].
 Probabilities of infection are determined based on an Eulerian approximation to the Differential Equation System and a binomial approximation is used to compute the number of next infections.
 It matches the deterministic system well.
 It currently does not support cost estimations.
     * Upcoming:
         + agentBased.cpp
             An agent based implementation of the Hill Model [1] in c++, analyzing TB on the population level while assessing intervention cost effectiveness.
 2. costBenefitAnalysis/
     * costBenefitAnalysis.R
         An R script to estimate the cost effectiveness of various intervention strategies for controlling US TB level.
 The model is a re-implementation of the Hill Model [1], extended to provide conservative estimates for total costs incurred with a variety of intervention styles.
 Of note are the three plots as well, which detail the cost effectiveness of intervening via reducing incoming LTBI among immigrating populations.
 These are especially interesting given that the results of the basic model show us that the most effective intervention strategy is reducing the incoming LTBI population.

 3. basicHillModel
     * lsodaHillModel.R
-        An R implementation of the Hill Model [1] using R, with DE approximation routine <pre>lsoda</pre>.
+        An R implementation of the Hill Model [1] using R, with DE approximation routine lsoda.

 Upcoming:
 =========